Beyond Majority Voting: LLM Aggregation by Leveraging Higher-Order Information: Omitted Details in

 \subsection{Omitted Details in \Cref{sec:setup}}

 For the GPT family, we access the models exclusively through the Microsoft Azure API, using the default template with temperature=1.0 and top\_p=1.0.
-For the other open-source models, we generate responses on a single A100 GPU using vLLM~\citep{kwon2023efficient}.
+For the other open-source models, we generate responses on a single A100 GPU using vLLM~\citep{kwon2023efficient} with default seed 0.
+In the experiments, we observe that the relative performance ranking of the algorithms is robust to different random seeds.

 The UltraFeedback dataset contains 63,135 questions.
 We retain only those that comply with OpenAI’s content management policy, with 56,380 left.
 For each retained question, we randomly shuffle the two candidate responses and query different LLM agents using the following prompt template.
 We instruct the LLMs to provide only the final answer without any explanation, which facilitates cleaner data processing.
 While prompt engineering may further improve the accuracy of individual model responses, we leave this as an interesting direction for future research.